PrithivirajDamodaran/SPLADERunner/README.md

 ## 1. What is it?

-*Title is dedicated to the Original Blade Runners - Harrison Ford and the Author  Philip K. Dick of "Do Androids Dream of Electric Sheep?"*
+>Title is dedicated to the Original Blade Runners - Harrison Ford and the Author  Philip K. Dick of "Do Androids Dream of Electric Sheep?"

 A Ultra-lite &amp; Super-fast Python wrapper for the [independent implementation of SPLADE++ models](https://huggingface.co/prithivida/Splade_PP_en_v1) for your search & retrieval pipelines.
-Based on the papers Naver's "From Distillation to Hard Negative Sampling: Making Sparse Neural IR Models More Effective":https://arxiv.org/pdf/2205.04733.pdf and "Gooogle's SparseEmbed": https://arxiv.org/abs/2109.10086.
+Based on the papers Naver's [From Distillation to Hard Negative Sampling: Making Sparse Neural IR Models More Effective](https://arxiv.org/pdf/2205.04733.pdf) and Google's [SparseEmbed](https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/79f16d3b3b948706d191a7fe6dd02abe516f5564.pdf6)

-- ⚡ **Ultra-lite & Superfast**:
+- ⚡ **Lite weight**:
-    - **No Torch or Transformers** needed.
-Runs on CPU.
+    - **No Torch or Transformers** needed. - **Runs on CPU** for query or passage expansion.
-    - **Inference / Serving Efficient**: Optimised inference performance.
     - **FLOPS & Retrieval Efficient**: Refer model card for details.

 ## 🚀 Installation:

 ```python
 pip install spladerunner
 ```